Potassium ferrocyanide: Chemical reactions

-With the composition Fe[Fe(CN)], this insoluble but deeply coloured material is the blue of blueprinting, as well as on many famous paintings such as The Great Wave off Kanagawa and The Starry Night.
+With a composition of Fe[Fe(CN)], this insoluble, deeply coloured material provides the blue used in blueprinting, as well as in paintings such as The Great Wave off Kanagawa and The Starry Night.

 Applications

 Potassium ferrocyanide finds many niche applications in industry.
 It and the related sodium salt are widely used as anticaking agents for both road salt and table salt.
 The potassium and sodium ferrocyanides are also used in the purification of tin and the separation of copper from molybdenum ores.
 Potassium ferrocyanide is used in the production of wine and citric acid.

 In the EU, potassium ferrocyanides (E 535–538) were, as of 2017, solely authorised in two food categories as salt additives.

 It can also be used in animal feed.

 In the laboratory, potassium ferrocyanide is used to determine the concentration of potassium permanganate, a compound often used in titrations based on redox reactions.
 Potassium ferrocyanide is used in a mixture with potassium ferricyanide and phosphate buffered solution to provide a buffer for beta-galactosidase, which is used to cleave X-Gal, giving a bright blue visualization where an antibody (or other molecule), conjugated to Beta-gal, has bonded to its target.
 On reacting with Fe(3) it gives a Prussian blue colour.
 Thus it is used as an identifying reagent for iron in labs.

 Potassium ferrocyanide can be used as a fertilizer for plants.

 Prior to 1900, before the invention of the Castner process, potassium ferrocyanide was the most important source of alkali metal cyanides.
 In this historical process, potassium cyanide was produced by decomposing potassium ferrocyanide: